OpenAgentsInc/v2/docs/systems/dynamic-titles.md

 4. Confirm that the `isUpdated` prop is being passed correctly to the `ChatItem` component.
 5. Verify that the `updatedChatIds` state in `ChatsPane` is being updated and cleared correctly.
 6. Check that the `shouldAnimate` state in the `ChatItem` component is correctly set based on the `isNew` and `isUpdated` props.
-7. Ensure that the `forceUpdate` state in `ChatsPane` is triggering a re-render of the `ChatItem` components.
+7. Verify that the `forceUpdate` state in `ChatsPane` is triggering a re-render of the `ChatItem` components.

 If you notice any discrepancies in the logs, investigate: